meltyourface/blank/posts/The-modern-industrial-world/Protective-Equipment-Selection-Compliance-Guidelines/index.md

 2. Monitor PPE usage and establish guidelines for replacement based on its expected lifespan under normal working conditions.
 3. Ensure that replacement PPE is readily available and easily accessible.

-Case Study: In 2019, a construction company faced a significant increase in safety incidents and violations.
+**Case Study**: In 2019, a construction company faced a significant increase in safety incidents and violations.
 Management implemented a comprehensive safety program, including hazard assessment, PPE selection and fitting, and usage compliance enforcement.
 By adhering to these best practices, the company reduced its safety incident rate by 75% within one year and received recognition for its commitment to workplace safety.